elphe-code/reclass/README.md

 0) Install and activate the script
    a) Log into your namebase account with your Google Chrome browser
-   b) Open this url into your Google Chrome browser : https://www.namebase.io/portfolio
+   b) Open this url into your browser : https://www.namebase.io/portfolio
    c) Right-click and click inspect the page
    d) Go into the SOURCES tab and SNIPPET submenu
    e) Create the Reclass.js script and copy-page the raw JS script in it:
       https://raw.githubusercontent.com/elphe-code/reclass/main/AppOneFile.js